 Our common shares are traded on the TSX and on AMEX under the symbol "GRZ."
 Our equity units and the related underlying securities are not listed for trading on any exchange.
-The notes will not be listed on any exchange.

 The information in the following table relates to the trading of the common shares on the TSX and AMEX during 2006 and the first four months of 2007: